LeoVacher/LeoVacher.github.io/_pages/other.md

 On the sport side, I go climbing multiple times a week and when I can, I love practicing sliding sports as surf, longboard and bodyboard.

-I am also a huge biology nerd, reading a lot about genetics, botanics and marine life.
+I am also a huge biology nerd, reading a lot about genetics, botanic and marine life.